[KubeCon Day 2] Participation Report

 KeyNote

-The fusion of cloud native and AI
+The fusion of cloud-native and AI

 others

-Particularly interesting sessions
+Introduction to particularly interesting sessions

 Platform Engineering in Action: Test-Driven Development Applied To Developer Platforms